-Quality Ensure there is Diabetes Specialist Nurse support across improvement Whittington Health, providing a seamless service for the local goals achieved population.
-The Whittington Diabetes Team contributed to a last year Diabetes Specialist Nurse consultation process in May 2012.
-There is now a Strategic Lead for Diabetes Specialist Nursing

-Services for Whittington Health, providing leadership and joint working across the hospital and community sites in Islington and Haringey.
-Continue to contribute to develop local and national audit programme for diabetes: The Whittington Diabetes Team contributed to major national audit programmes for diabetes in 2012.
-The National Diabetes Audit (2010 -2011) showed that the Whittington Diabetes Team was in the top/first national quartile for all care processes performed on patients attending the diabetes clinic (other than eye screening, which is organised at sector level).
+- Ensure there is Diabetes Specialist Nurse support across Whittington Health, providing a seamless service for the local population.
+The Whittington Diabetes Team contributed to a Diabetes Specialist Nurse consultation process in May 2012.
+There is now a Strategic Lead for Diabetes Specialist Nursing Services for Whittington Health, providing leadership and joint working across the hospital and community sites in Islington and Haringey. - Continue to contribute to develop local and national audit programme for diabetes: The Whittington Diabetes Team contributed to major national audit programmes for diabetes in 2012.
+The National Diabetes Audit (2010-11) showed that the Whittington Diabetes Team was in the top/first national quartile for all care processes performed on patients attending the diabetes clinic (other than eye screening, which is organised at sector level).
 The Whittington Diabetes Team was also in the top/first or second quartiles for treatment targets achieved, including glycaemic control, cholesterol and blood pressure management.
-The National Diabetes Inpatient Audit (2011) showed that despite a high prevalence of inpatient diabetes (21.3% vs. national prevalence of 15%), the Whittington had remarkably low rates of harm resulting from an inpatient stay (e.g. 3.4% of Whittington inpatients.).Our first local audit of the insulin pump service shows we achieve good outcomes.
+The National Diabetes Inpatient Audit (2011) showed that despite a high prevalence of inpatient diabetes (21.3% vs. national prevalence of 15%), the Whittington had remarkably low rates of harm resulting from an inpatient stay (e.g. 3.4% of Whittington inpatients experienced an insulin error vs. national rate of 23.9% of inpatients).Our first local audit of the insulin pump service shows we achieve good outcomes.
 All patients started on insulin pumps due to disabling hypoglycaemia have experienced significant reduction in hypoglycaemia frequency, with no severe hypoglycaemia, despite a fall in HbA1c.
 HbAc fell by 0.6% at 1 year after pump start for patients started for hypoglycaemia, and by 1.1% for patients started for poor glycaemic control.
-These outcomes compare well to published outcomes from other pump centres.
-Increase our network links including joining the newly forming insulin pump network: Whittington Health is an active member of the newly formed National and Regional Insulin Pump Networks, with goals including sharing best practice and ensuring equity of access.
-Continue to develop and implement improvement projects to support patients' self-management: Whittington Health has been accepted as a test site for Phase 3 of Co-creating Health, which will focus on spreading and embedding s Areas for improvement this year Continue to work with the community, developing an integrated model of diabetes care across the geographical locality and across primary, secondary and community sites.
-Continue to contribute to national audit programme for Diabetes, including the new national insulin pump service and patient level audits, and further improve performance, particularly around the 9 key care processes in diabetes.
-Increase our network links including joining the newly forming insulin pump network.
-Further develop and implement improvement projects to support diabetes self-management, particularly in Haringey which currently has no type 2 diabetes patient education programmes.
+These outcomes compare well to published outcomes from other pump centres. - Increase our network links including joining the newly forming insulin pump network: Whittington Health is an active member of the newly formed National and Regional Insulin Pump Networks, with goals including sharing best practice and ensuring equity of access. - Continue to develop and implement improvement projects to support patients' self-management: Whittington Health has been accepted as a test site for Phase 3 of Co-creating Health, which will focus on spreading and embedding selfmanagement support in other long-term conditions and specialist areas.

+- Continue to work with the community, developing an integrated model of diabetes care across the geographical locality and across primary, secondary and community sites. - Continue to contribute to national audit programme for Diabetes, including the new national insulin pump service and patient level audits, and further improve performance, particularly around the 9 key care processes in diabetes. - Increase our network links including joining the newly forming insulin pump network. - Further develop and implement improvement projects to support diabetes selfmanagement, particularly in Haringey which currently has no type 2 diabetes patient education programmes.